 Subject to paragraph 2.13.6, the User shall commence the registration of any Supply Meter Point Reference Number identified in the Reconciliation Report as being Shipperless or Unregistered within 40 Business Days of receiving the Reconciliation Report (“Registration Period”).

-Where the User considers it would not be appropriate to create and/or register a Supply Meter Point Reference Number it will provide a reason to the Transporters for not commencing Registration within the Registration Period.
+Where the User considers it would not be appropriate to create and/or register a Supply Meter Point Reference Number it will provide a reason to the CDSP for not commencing Registration within the Registration Period.

 For the avoidance of doubt in relation to paragraph 2.13.4(c) and subject to paragraph 2.13.6, Users will be required to rectify these issues by creating a Meter Point Reference Number and completing the Supply Point Confirmation of the same.

-Unless otherwise agreed by the Transporters and User under paragraphs 2.13.6 or 2.13.9 where the User fails to create a Supply Meter Point Reference Number within the Registration Period the Transporters may create a Supply Meter Point Reference Number to allow Supply Point Confirmation under 2.13.11.
+Unless otherwise agreed by the CDSP and User under paragraphs 2.13.6 or 2.13.9 where the User fails to create a Supply Meter Point Reference Number within the Registration Period the CDSP may create a Supply Meter Point Reference Number to allow Supply Point Confirmation under 2.13.11.

-Where the User is unable to commence the registration of the Supply Meter Point Reference Number within the provision of paragraph 2.13.7 due to further investigations being required then the User shall provide a justification for requiring additional time to the Transporters who shall, at their sole discretion, be entitled to grant the User an additional period of up to 50 Business Days beyond the Registration Period in which to commence the registration of the Supply Meter Point Reference Number (“Extension Period”).
+Where the User is unable to commence the registration of the Supply Meter Point Reference Number within the provision of paragraph 2.13.7 due to further investigations being required then the User shall provide a justification for requiring additional time to the CDSP who shall, at their sole discretion, be entitled to grant the User an additional period of up to 50 Business Days beyond the Registration Period in which to commence the registration of the Supply Meter Point Reference Number (“Extension Period”).

-Where the Transporters and the User agree that the User is unable to complete the investigation as per paragraph 2.13.9 the User shall be obligated to provide any information it has obtained in respect of the Supply Point to the Transporters.
+Where the CDSP and the User agree that the User is unable to complete the investigation as per paragraph 2.13.9 the User shall be obligated to provide any information it has obtained in respect of the Supply Point to the CDSP.

-If within the Registration Period or the Extension Period the User does not obtain a Supply Point Confirmation, or has failed to provide a reason as per paragraph 2.13.6, the User shall be deemed to have granted the Transporters authority to register such Supply Meter Point using the information on the Supply Point Register.
+If within the Registration Period or the Extension Period the User does not obtain a Supply Point Confirmation, or has failed to provide a reason as per paragraph 2.13.6, the User shall be deemed to have granted the CDSP authority to register such Supply Meter Point using the information on the Supply Point Register.

-Where the Transporters require additional information to create and/or register the Supply Meter Point Reference Number under paragraph 2.13.11 then an additional request for data items will be submitted to the User.
-The User shall provide any requested additional information within 15 Business Days from the Transporters’ request (“Information Period”).
+Where the CDSP require additional information to create and/or register the Supply Meter Point Reference Number under paragraph 2.13.11 then an additional request for data items will be submitted to the User.
+The User shall provide any requested additional information within 15 Business Days from the CDSP's request (“Information Period”).

-Where the User fails to provide to the Transporters the additional information under paragraph 2.13.12 the Transporters shall be entitled to use default values for the purposes of registering the Supply Meter Point Reference Number.
+Where the User fails to provide to the CDSP the additional information under paragraph 2.13.12 the CDSP shall be entitled to use default values for the purposes of registering the Supply Meter Point Reference Number.

-Following the provision of the Reconciliation Reports the Transporters will publish a report detailing for each User (on a non-attributable basis) and the Authority (on an attributable basis) the following:
+Following the provision of the Reconciliation Reports the CDSP will publish a report detailing for each User (on a non-attributable basis) and the Authority (on an attributable basis) the following:

 The number of Supply Meter Point Reference Numbers which are Unregistered;